 Average class size: 17

-Women: basketball, cross country, soccer, softball, track and field (new) and volleyball
+Women: basketball, cross country, soccer, softball, tennis, track and field, and volleyball

 NCAA Division II, Pacific West Conference

-The historic 50-acre campus is located in Belmont, CA on the San Francisco peninsula in Silicon Valley and the foothills of the Pacific Ocean.
-NDNU is 30 minutes south of San Francisco and north of San Jose.
+The historic 50-acre campus is located in Belmont, California, on the San Francisco Peninsula in Silicon Valley, a 30-minute drive to the Pacific Ocean.
+NDNU is half an hour south of San Francisco and north of San Jose.

 1500 Ralston Avenue, Belmont, CA 94002